Singapore Health Insurance and Travel Advice

 Weather and When to Travel to Singapore

 Singapore is a hot and humid country with steady rainfall all year round.
 It’s a nice place to visit any time of the year especially with cultural events and festivals happening with themes from film and fashion to food.
-The rainy months are November to January, while the driest are May to July.
+The rainy months are November to January, while the driest is May to July.
 Because it is visited all year round, there is no high or low tourism seasons either.